AMLO comes to govern a country hit by corruption, violence, and insecurity

 This will help us to visualize a panorama of what could be his presidency.
 The New York Times, for example, points out that, without provoking an explosion of the budget, he managed to expand social spending to provide pension to the elderly.

 He knew how to build important alliances, such as the achieved with telecommunications billionaire Tsar Carlos Slim, with whom he worked together to remodel the Historic Center of Mexico City, which, as the US media mentions, had failures as a result of the earthquake that occurred in 1985.
 To face insecurity, he met with international security experts to implement guided ideas to fight crime that affected the capital of Mexico.

-Taking into account the above, the ability of Obrador to achieve important alliances, will serve to speak the same language for the benefit of Mexicans with such autonomous government agencies, such as the Supreme Court of Justice, the Bank of Mexico, the National Commission of Hydrocarbons and the National Institute of Transparency, Access to Information and Protection of Personal Data.
+Taking IGNORE INTO account the above, the ability of Obrador to achieve important alliances, will serve to speak the same language for the benefit of Mexicans with such autonomous government agencies, such as the Supreme Court of Justice, the Bank of Mexico, the National Commission of Hydrocarbons and the National Institute of Transparency, Access to Information and Protection of Personal Data.

 As for the insecurity in Mexico, which up to 2018 and according to figures from the Executive Secretariat of the National Public Security System (SNP), reported the death of 170,000 people due to organized crime and 28,000 missing from 2006 to 2016.
 AMLO has proposed to remove the Army from the streets and, on the other hand, professionalize the Police at the national level.
 This, and coordinated with the Government, the police are in charge of the security.

 In this regard, most Mexicans expressed their support, choosing him as their president.
 The national pressure of the Mexican people will be intense, so Obrador will have to give results little by little.